samfisherirl/Github.ahk-API-for-AHKv2/README.md

         ;object :=  new class(username"/"repository)

         git.DL("geo")
-        ; "geo" is the file name of the latest release, extension is grabbed after download and push to working dir.
+        ; "geo" is the file name of the latest release, extension is
+        ; grabbed after download and push to working dir.

         ; optional: choose local directory with next example

         releasename := git.name()

         file_to_Save := A_AppDataCommon "\" releasename
-        ;same as git.DL("geo") except choose the directory, using the git.name() object to grab the release file name, including extension and version data like "geo.v1.1.zip"
+        ;same as git.DL("geo") except choose the directory, using the git.name() ;object to grab the release file name, including extension and version data like "geo.v1.1.zip"

         git.DL(file_to_Save)
         ;git.DL("geo")